Greta Thunberg hopes climate strikes will be 'social tipping point'

 The 16-year-old described the numbers of people who took to the streets as "unbelievable" -- from Asia-Pacific to Europe and Africa, culminating in New York where a million students have been permitted to skip school.

 "You see the pictures of all these people.
-You can't believe what you are seeing," she said during an interview, as thousands of protesters started marching in the US financial capital.
+You can't believe what you are seeing," she said during an interview before the start of the march in US financial capital.

-"This is not just because of me," said the Swede, who has spurred teenagers and students around the world, mainly Europe, to strike from school every Friday under the rallying cry "Fridays for future."
+"This is not just because of me," said the Swede, who has spurred teenagers and students around the world to strike from school every Friday under the rallying cry "Fridays for future."

 "This is because thousands of local organizers who have spent I don't know how many hours.
-They worked very hard.
 I'm eternally grateful for what they are doing.

-Thousands gathered in Manhattan's Foley Square at midday (1600 GMT) to rally the one mile (1.6 kilometers) distance to Battery Park on the tip of the island.
+Thousands gathered in Manhattan's Foley Square at midday (1600 GMT) to rally the short distance to Battery Park on the tip of the island.

 New York authorities gave their blessing to the one million children in over 1,700 schools in the metropolis to miss school for the event.